Do you know what is GSM on a phone? GSM stands for Global System for Mobile communications, this is an international standard.

 The group did research for quite a few years before the GSM services were available in 1991 for commercial use.

-GSM was presented as a new digital system which uses TDMA technology which provided some advantages over the analog services that were previously used.
+GSM was presented as a new digital system that uses TDMA technology which provided some advantages over the analog services that were previously used.

 What Is TDMA?